XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

 \subsection{SQL Selection}

 After obtaining multiple SQL candidates, the challenge remains to select the most accurate and reasonable SQL query from these candidates.
 Most candidate selection methods \cite{mcssql,chess} employ self-consistency \cite{wang2023selfconsistency} to select the SQL query that appears most consistently across multiple candidate samples.
 However, there are limitations present: it cannot adequately handle situations where there is a lack of majority consensus, and even the most consistent result is not always the correct case.
-To this end, we propose an enhanced selection strategy that employs a selection model to make decisions based on consistent results.
+To this end, we propose a model-based selection approach, which consists of a selection model and a candidate reorganization strategy to guide its attention.

-To develop a selection model, we focus on constructing enhanced synthetic training data.
-On the one hand, we employ various generators with diverse inputs to generate multiple candidate SQL queries.
-By grouping and clustering samples based on execution results, we are able to construct positive and negative contrastive samples.
-Additionally, to account for the complexity of the candidate results, we utilize an LLM to make a few controlled modifications for the correct queries to supplement the dataset.
-On the other hand, when organizing the candidate results into training prompts, we first perform a de-formalization process on the samples to reduce the interference caused by the stylistic aspects of SQL.
-For the constructed dataset, we ensure that the distribution of the combinations of positive and negative samples is balanced, that the generators from which the selected candidates originate are evenly distributed, and that the order of the candidates is uniformly distributed.